Sit / Stand Workstation Information

 - Easy-to-adjust components

 - A keyboard and mouse at the same height that can be set at or slightly below elbow height.

-- Make sure the keyboard/mouse height are at your elbow height, and the monitor height(s) are at or below your eye height, in both sitting and standing postures
+- Make sure the keyboard/mouse height are at your elbow height, and the monitor height(s) are at or below your eye level, in both sitting and standing postures

 - Use a supportive adjustable ergonomic chair when sitting

 - Remember to alternate postures.
 Use a timer if it is hard to remember when to sit.